JENTIS Accounts and Containers

 Data Scopes - Sharing Informations

-The same is true for containers.
-If a user navigates both websites (http://Website-X.com and Website-Y.com) they are two different identities in JENTIS, meaning there is no common identifier and again both web analytics tools will count a unique visitor.
+, they are two different identities in JENTIS, meaning there is no common identifier.
+Again, both web analytics tools will count two unique visitors.

 Tool Instance Data Sharing Limitations

-Today this limitation can not be worked around.
-If you must share data explicitly on the tool you can do so by using this one tool for all applications if possible (ie. by selecting multiple containers with this tool, so it operates on multiple websites).
+Today, this limitation can not be worked around.
+If you must share data explicitly on the tool, you can do so by using this one tool for all applications, if possible (i.e. by selecting multiple containers with this tool so it operates on multiple websites).

 Best Practices